 I enjoy photography and writing, new places and experiences, living on the edge of the Barossa Valley and my involvement with animals.
 You are welcome to visit my photography website www.jennybrice.com

-Bill and Peg spend 6 months of each year working on their display.
+Bill and Peg in front of their spectacular light display.
 Photo courtesy Bill Chartres.

-Peg and Bill are passionate about their Christmas Lights and 2018 is the 32nd year they have presented their lights display.
-They began, in the first year, with a few strands of coloured lights but now spend approximately 6 months of each year working on designing and building new display items, as well as maintaining, updating and repairing the old ones.
+Peg and Bill are passionate about their Christmas Lights display and it usually takes them about 8 weeks from the beginning of October, to set it up.
+They began, in their first year, with a few strands of coloured lights but now spend approximately 6 months of each year working on designing and building new display items, as well as maintaining, updating and repairing the old ones.